mautrix/docs/bridges/go/meta/authentication.md

    "Copy" (Chrome) or "Copy Value" (Firefox), then "Copy as cURL".
    * Any request with the correct cookies should work, but websocket requests are the easiest to filter for.
+   * Note for windows users: Make sure to select "Copy as cURL (POSIX)", not "(Windows)", if given both options.
    * You can also find the cookies manually and send them to the bot as a JSON object.
      The relevant cookies are:
      * Instagram: `sessionid`, `csrftoken`, `mid`, `ig_did`, `rur` `ds_user_id`, `shbid`, `shbts`